What conditions need to be met so I can donate blood?

 How often may I donate blood?

-Men can donate every three months, women every four months.
+Men can donate every three months, and women every four months.

 How long does the donation take?